Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

 \subsection{Performance Analysis}

 We analyze the advanced methods for Factoid VideoQA in Table~\ref{table:table_factoid} and Inference VideoQA in Table~\ref{table:table_tc} based on the results reported on popular VideoQA benchmarks.
+Apart from normal VideoQA, advanced methods for MM VideoQA and KB VideoQA are also summarized in Table~\ref{table:table_mkn}.

-Table~\ref{table:table_factoid} shows that the cross-modal pre-training of Transformer-style models on the large-scale vision-text datasets can achieve superior performance than those methods which do not perform cross-modal pre-training.
+Table~\ref{table:table_factoid} reveals that the cross-modal pre-trained Transformer-style models can achieve superior performance for factiod QA than others.
 By focusing on methods without pre-training, graph-structured techniques are the most popular and have also shown great potential.
-It would be interesting to explore cross-modal pre-training of graphs for VideoQA.
-Besides, we find that hierarchical learning and fine-grained object features usually help improve performances.
+It would be interesting to explore cross-modal pre-training of graph models for VideoQA.
+Besides, hierarchical learning and fine-grained object features usually help to improve performances.
+In addition to the datasets given in Table~\ref{table:table_factoid}, the recent iVQA \cite{yang2021just} dataset has also received increasing attention, and we believe it could be a more effective dataset towards open-ended VideoQA for its high quality.

-Inference VideoQA is a nascent task that challenges mainly temporal and causal reasoning.
-Compared with Factoid QA, it has received much less attention.
-Yet, Table~\ref{table:table_tc} suggests that graph-structured techniques and neural-symbolic reasoning are the promising approaches to solve it.
-While neural-symbolic methods have shown great success on simulated environments, it remains extremely challenging to extend to real-world scenarios as it demands functional program for supervisions.
-Such function programs are complex and hard to achieve in practice at present.
-According to the good performance of cross-modal pre-training on Factoid VideoQA, we believe it is also promising to explore the pre-training for Inference VideoQA, and there are ample opportunities for the improvement.
+Inference VideoQA is a nascent task that challenges mainly visual relation reasoning of video information.
+It also receives increasing attention.
+Graph-structured techniques, causal discovery, and hierarchical learning have shown promising performance (see Table~\ref{table:table_tc}).
+Notably, we find that cross-modal pre-training and fine-tuning not only achieves good performance on factoid VideoQA, but also significantly improves the results on inference VideoQA.
+Particularly, the accuracies of reasoning tasks on TGIF-QA reach unprecedentedly high.
+This dataset is likely not challenging enough and has serious language bias as revealed by recent studies \cite{peng2021progressive,piergiovanni2022video,xiao2022video}.
+In contrast, NExT-QA is much more challenging; it emphasizes causal and temporal relation reasoning between multiple objects in real-world videos.
+Table~\ref{table:table_tc} shows that SOTA methods still struggle on NExT-QA.
+As such, NExT-QA could be a more effective benchmark for visual reasoning of realistic video contents under natural language instructions.
+Additionally, NExT-QA also contains open-ended QA task that provide ample challenge for existing research.

+MM and KB VideoQA require models to locate and perform reasoning in all heterogeneous modalities for answering the question.
+Similar to normal VideoQA, MM VideoQA also benefits from advanced networks and large-scale datasets.
+However, it is worth noting that modality shifting ability is essential~\citep{kim2020modality,engin2021hidden}.